10 Tips On How To Cope With Postpartum Depression

 8. Exercise

-It’s not easy to move when you’re feeling blue, but the endorphin boost you get from a workout has been shown to ease depression, so head to the gym or go for a walk with your baby, jump a rope or do some sit ups.
+It’s not easy to move when you’re feeling blue, but the endorphin boost you get from a workout has been shown to ease depression, so head to the gym or go for a walk with your baby, jump rope, or do some sit-ups.
 Yes!

 9. Lean on your partner